ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 	`record(ao, "TESTTEST:FOO") {}`

-3. Additionally, a `Dockerfile` should be added as this is the set of 'instructions' from which Docker builds images.
+3. A `Dockerfile` should be added as this is the set of 'instructions' from which Docker builds images.
 Below is an example which creates a container with a simple IOC:

 	    FROM python:3.11-slim
 	    RUN apt-get update && \